codesparsh/codesparsh/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-- 🔭 I’m 4th Yr Under-Grad at BVP
+- 🔭 I'm a software developer at <a href="https://juspay.in/" target="_blank">Juspay</a>
-- 🐍 I’m currently learning Python
+- 🐍 I’m currently learning functional programming languages
 - 👯 I’m ready to work on crazy ideas.
-- 🧐 I’m looking for Intern Opportunities
+- 🧐 I’m looking for Full-time Opportunities
-- 💬 Ask me about MEAN Stack
+- 💬 Ask me anything about MERN Stack

 ---